 Q: Is Youtube Audio Library copyright-free?

-A: Yes.
-One problem is that the Youtube library is small and you might end up using the same music synched by other Youtubers.
-This will affect the quality and originality of your content!
+A: No. The free music provided to YouTube creators is copyrighted.
+However, it does come with a royalty free music license.
+One problem is that the Youtube library is small.
+You might end up using the same music synched by other Youtubers.

-Now that you’re aware of the definition and intricacies of royalty free music, you can now create your content with less worries.
-You can also bookmark this article and refer to it whenever you’re confused.
+Now that you're aware of the definition and intricacies of royalty free music, you can now create your content without copyright worries.
+Music licensing can be complex.
+Our goal is to dispel the myth that licensing music is difficult and expensive while maintaining a library of fantastic music from world-class artists.